-Each month the Boys & Girls Club of the Coastside recognizes one young person as Youth of the Month.
+Each month the Boys & Girls Club of the Coastside recognizes one young person as Member of the Month.

 Meet future artist and game designer, Ronin Hastings, a 6th grader at Cunha Intermediate School.
 Ronin is our Member of the Month.